-Our chief executive officer participates in the Company's Supplemental Retirement Income Plan and Executive Officer Deferred Compensation Plan, which were established in 1984 for certain key executives employed at that time.
-The plans were intended to promote the long term service of, and to provide benefits upon the retirement, death or disability of, the participants, of whom our chief executive officer is the only remaining employee.
+Our chief executive officer participates in the Company's Supplemental Retirement Income Plan (the "Supplemental Retirement Plan") and the Company's Executive Officer Deferred Compensation Plan, both of which were established in 1984 for certain key executives employed at that time.
+The plans were intended to promote the long-term service of, and to provide benefits upon the retirement, death or disability of, the participants, of whom our chief executive officer is the only remaining employee.

-Certain of the Company's highly compensated or management level employees also participate in the Management Savings Plan.
+Certain of the Company's highly compensated or management level employees participate in the Bassett Furniture Industries, Incorporated Management Savings Plan (the "Management Savings Plan").
 The Management Savings Plan is intended to provide financial security in retirement and to attract and retain high quality senior executives.